 If you like to partake in adult beverages you won’t have to go far.
 There are 23 bars onboard and we tried several!
 Bar services was pretty quick at most bars throughout the cruise while table service in Schooner, the Pub, etc. did seem to be a little slow at times.

 Tip: Take The Abyss from the Wipeout Bar down to the boardwalk!
-The view from the top is a little scary to those of us with an irrational fear of falling but 100% worth it!
-In fact, plan your own bar crawl like we did and your group can slide there way down to Playmaker’s Sports Bar!
+The view from the top is a little scary to those of us with an irrational fear of falling, but 100% worth it!
+In fact, plan your own bar crawl as we did, and your group can slide their way down to Playmaker’s Sports Bar!

 Dining

-Another reason I love this class of ships is because of all of the dining options.
-Now, I’m not a foodie and I haven’t convinced myself to spend the money on Wonderland but the food is quite tasty on Symphony.
+Another reason I love this class of ships is the variety of dining options.
+Now, I’m not a foodie, and I haven’t convinced myself to spend the money on Wonderland, but the food is quite tasty on Symphony.

 Note: If you’ve sailed on Oasis or Allure and you enjoy your morning lattes, please note that Symphony of the Seas did NOT have a barista in Park Cafe.
-The cafe did have regular and decaf carafes as well as hot water/cold water available but the made to order coffee station was not available.
-This is my favorite spot to grab my morning brew so I do hope that this was a temporary issue.
+The cafe did have regular and decaf carafes, as well as hot and cold water, but the made-to-order coffee station was not available.
+This is my favorite spot to grab my morning brew, so I do hope that this was a temporary issue.

 Service